robingather/robingather/README.md

 ![](https://komarev.com/ghpvc/?username=robingather&color=006bed)

-<h3> :man: &nbsp;About Me</h3>
+<h3>About Me</h3>

-- 💡 &nbsp; Building products at the intersection of **AI, data, and creative tools**.
+- Building products at the intersection of **AI, data, and creative tools**.
-- 🎓 &nbsp; BSc in **Artificial Intelligence** and MSc in **Data Science in Business & Entrepreneurship**.
+- BSc in **Artificial Intelligence** and MSc in **Data Science in Business & Entrepreneurship**.
-- 💼 &nbsp; Software Engineer by trade — working with Python, JavaScript, and AI/data stacks.
+- Software Engineer by trade — working with Python, JavaScript, and AI/data stacks.
-- ☁️ &nbsp; AWS Certified Cloud Practitioner.
+- AWS Certified Cloud Practitioner.
-- 🏋️ &nbsp; Lifter
+- Lifter

 <h3> :rocket: &nbsp;Tech & Tools</h3>